-I came to clock making after a career as a professional artist.
-My other passion apart from painting has always been model and precision engineering, therefore the move to clockmaking seemed natural to me and I view my clocks as works of art.
+"I came to clock making after a long career as a professional artist.
+My other passion apart from painting has been model and precision engineering, therefore the move to clockmaking seemed natural to me, since I view my clocks as works of art.

-I am a member of the British Watch and Clockmaking Guild
+Member of the British Watch and Clockmaking Guild

 Jake Sutton spent his professional career as a painter, exhibiting regularly in galleries in London's West End.
 In the art world he is known for capturing movement, having worked extensively with the Royal Ballet and orchestras at the BBC Proms.

 His work has appeared on Royal Mail stamps, and a commemorative London Transport poster for the millennium.
 His paintings can be found in many major collection, including the Victoria and Albert Museum, and the House of Commons Permanent Collection, where eighteen paintings on the theme, The Highlights of London are on permanent display.